2dukes/PROJ_SSI_2122/tls/tls.md

   - ***View output above.***

 - **Explain the purpose of `etc/ssl/certs`.**
-  - It is where Root CA certificates are stored, and they're used to veirfy if a given server's certificate was signed by a root CA. This might include validating the entire certificate chain, of course.
+  - It is where Root CA certificates are stored, and they're used to verify if a given server's certificate was signed by a root CA. This might include validating the entire certificate chain, of course.

 - **Use Wireshark to capture the network traffics during the execution of the program, and explain your observation.
 In particular, explain which step triggers the TCP handshake, and which step triggers the TLS handshake.
 Explain the relationship between the TLS handshake and the TCP handshake.**
   - TCP Handshake occurs in packets 3 to 5, where both the client and server establish a connection.
 This is done after getting the server's IP address from its domain name, shown in packets 1 and 2.
   - After the TCP handshake, at frame 6, the TLS handshake starts, with:
-    - **Client Hello** sending its client random number, available cipher suites, compression methods, MAC algorithm, algorithm used for key exchange, etc.
+    - **Client Hello** sending its client random number, available cipher suites, compression methods, MAC algorithm, the algorithm used for key exchange, etc.
-    - **Server Hello, Certificate, Server Key Exchange, Server Hello Done**, where the server chooses the cipher to be used (as shown above), no compression (optional), sends it's certificate and the server's DH parameter due to the selected cipher suite.
+    - **Server Hello, Certificate, Server Key Exchange, Server Hello Done**, where the server chooses the cipher to be used (as shown above), no compression (optional), sends its certificate and the server's DH parameter due to the selected cipher suite.
 It finalizes with a Server Hello Done message.
     - **Client Key Exchange, Change Cipher Spec, Encrypted Handshake Message** where the client sends its key share part of the DH algorithm, Change Cipher Spec message which lets the server know that it has generated the session key and is going to switch to encrypted communication, and finally the Encrypted message.
     - **New Session Ticket, Change Cipher Spec, Encrypted Handshake message**.
-The Session Ticket is a blob of a session key and associated information encrypted by a key which is only known by the server.
+The Session Ticket is a blob of a session key and associated information encrypted by a key that is only known by the server.
 The ticket is sent by the server at the end of the TLS handshake for use when the two parties connect in the future (**Zero Round Trip Resumption**).
-Then it sends the Change Cipher Spec, and lastly the Encrypted Handshake message using the symmetric previously established key, as well.
+Then it sends the Change Cipher Spec, and lastly, the Encrypted Handshake message using the symmetric previously established key, as well.
   - Afterwards, the connection is terminated.
   - The TLS handshake happens after the TCP handshake.
-For the TCP or for the transport layer, everything in the TLS handshake is just application data.
+For the TCP or the transport layer, everything in the TLS handshake is just application data.
 Once the TCP handshake is completed the TLS layer will initiate the TLS handshake (*the TLS position in the stack is after TCP*).

 ## Task 1.b: CA's Certificate